pactflow/pact-msw-adapter/DEVELOPING.md

 There are two types of mocking provided, MSW Worker & MSW Server

 - MSW Worker (Browser Based) - With Cypress
-- MSW Server (Node Based) - With Jest
+- MSW Server (Node Based) - With Vitest

 ### MSW Worker (Browser Based) - With Cypress